StackOps/python-automationclient/docs/source/Profile.rst

 List profiles
 ^^^^^^^^^^^^^

-At the moment to list profiles must be specified the ID architecture that has been taken
+At the moment to list profiles must be specified the ID architecture that has been taken as reference

 .. code-block:: bash